 - 1 tbsp of dried herbes de provence or a few sprigs of thyme or rosemary

 - preheat the oven to 220°C (use top right aga oven – use middle shelf).
-Warm the plates and the glasses for the potatoes
+Warm the plates and the glasses for the potatoes.

-- oil a roasting sheet REALLY well, otherwise you will be spending all night washing it up – even better use bake-o-glide… or just foil
+- oil a BIG roasting sheet REALLY well, otherwise you will be spending all night washing it up – even better use bake-o-glide… or just foil

 - cut the potatoes in half, then slice lengthwise into thin wedges

-- put onto the roasting sheet with a good slosh of vegetable oil, the cloves of garlic and the herbs
+- put onto the roasting sheet with a good slosh of oil, the cloves of garlic and the herbs

 - sprinkle with the salt

-- put in the oven for 30-40 minutes – keep turning
+- put in the oven for 30-40 minutes – keep turning every ten minutes or so

 - take out the potatoes and sprinkle over the lemon juice